-After its early arrival in 2018, Easter in Malaga keeps us waiting this year and doesn’t take place until 14-21 April.
+As it did in 2019, Easter in Malaga keeps us waiting this year and doesn’t take place until 5-12 April.

 What are the Easter processions?

 Organised by brotherhoods (hermandades or cofradías in Spanish), the processions are parades consisting of at least two large floats, one carrying a Christ figure and the other a figure of the virgin with members of the brotherhood carrying the floats or walking in front of them.
-You can read all about Holy Week processions in Spain here.
+You can read about Holy Week processions in Malaga.

 Top tip – want to see the floats close up?
 Pop into Malaga churches and brotherhoods in the morning during Easter week